Aseroth/pgCRM/README.md

 - e-mail delivery
 - statistics
 - reminders
+- code is sketchy so it needs a cleanup or full rewrite

 Currently program works using sqlite3 database.
 Ultimately it will work on mysql database.